makeworld-the-better-one/fmrl/spec.md

 ### `avatar`

 The avatar is the profile picture for the user.
-If the `avatar` key exists, the `original` key MUST exist, which points to the largest and canonical version of the avatar.
+If the `avatar` key exists and is not `null`, the `original` key MUST exist, which points to the largest and canonical version of the avatar.
 Servers MUST only serve avatar images which are square.
 Servers MUST only serve either JPEG or PNG avatar files.

 Other valid keys in the `avatar` dictionary provide lower resolution versions of the avatar.
 Here's an example: